Jody Dean: 2002-present

 By 2005, Ron Chapman was at KLUV and seeking a successor.
 He turned to Dean, who became KLUV Morning Show host upon Chapman's retirement that year.
 For a period of time, Jody Dean and the Morning Team was also televised each weekday morning from 7 until 9 on KTXA-TV.
 Until January 2013, the KLUV Morning Show was co-hosted by news reporter Kathy Jones, traffic reporter Jonathan Hayes, Rebekah Black, and producer Bernie "Mac" Moreland.

-Dean was the original deejay, emcee, and rodeo announcer at Billy Bob's Texas, and most recently served as the main public address announcer for Dallas Cowboys home games at Cowboys Stadium.
-He has also served as public address announcer for the Cotton Bowl since 2009.
-His final football game at what is now AT&T Stadium was Super Bowl XLV, allowing his voice to be heard before an international audience during the pregame ceremonies.
+Dean was the original deejay, emcee, and rodeo announcer at Billy Bob's Texas.
+In 2009, he became the original public address announcer for Dallas Cowboys home games at Cowboys Stadium.
+He was public address announcer for the Cotton Bowl in 2010.
+Dean was followed as the Cowboys stadium announcer by his friend and former KRLD colleague Roger Emrich.

-In 2011, Dean appeared as a peripheral cast member on a cable reality show entitled Most Eligible Dallas.

-As of late September 2018, Jody Dean was removed from KLUV's morning show, with Jeff Miles being announced as his replacement.
-Rebekah Black remains as co-host alongside Miles.
+In August 2018, the owners of 98.7 KLUV declined to renew Dean's contract.
+Radio veteran Jeff Miles was hired as his replacement, which Dean himself announced on the air.
+Both Miles and Black were also released by the station four years later.
 Dean's last show with KLUV was September 28, 2018.
+Dean ended his years at KLUV as the longest-serving and consistently highest-rated morning show host in station history.
+Within 5 years the station had dropped the "KLUV" call letters and rebranded itself under a different format.
+Dean resigned his membership in the Texas Radio Hall of Fame in August 2025, citing "personal reasons".

 Personal life

-Dean's personal life has been tumultuous.
-Married four times, he has three children – two of whom are grown.
+Married four times, Dean has three children.
 An adoptee, Dean reunited with his birth-family in 2002 and maintains a close relationship with them.
 Raised in the Church of Christ, Dean is a published author (Finding God in the Evening News) and a frequent motivational and inspirational speaker.
-A professed Christian, Dean experienced a spiritual reawakening in 2002, but openly continues to wrestle with personal choices, as chronicled in a 2003 article authored by Elise Pierce for D Magazine.
+A Christian, Dean said that he had a spiritual reawakening in 2002, but that he struggles with personal choices.